fmaussion/salem/docs/gis.rst

     frame.

 Transformations between datum and projections are handled by the pyproj library.
-For simplicity, the two concepts are interchangeable in pyproj: for example, (lon, lat) coordinates are equivalent to cartesian (lon, lat) coordinates in the plate carree projection.
-Since most datasets nowadays are defined in the WGS 84 datum, we will only be concerned about projections form now on.
+Since most datasets nowadays are defined in the WGS 84 datum, we will only be concerned about projections form now on[#]_.

-The concept of Grid added by Salem is a concept I miss in other libraries.
+.. [#] For simplicity, the two concepts are interchangeable in pyproj: (lon, lat) coordinates are equivalent to cartesian (lon, lat) coordinates in the plate carree projection.

-Grids are very useful when transforming data between two structured datasets, or from an unstructured dataset to a structured one.
+The concept of Grid added by Salem is useful when transforming data between two structured datasets, or from an unstructured dataset to a structured one.

 .. _GDAL: https://pypi.python.org/pypi/GDAL/
 .. _pyproj: https://jswhit.github.io/pyproj/

 Grids
 -----